SalvationDevelopment/Salvation-Development-Charter/Problems/problems.md

 - Establish the meta
 - Establish card price

 ###Super Casuals
 - Extend study of the cards, explore all ideas equally.
 - (MST Negates)

+###Elitist Class
+- Aggrigate on DGZ
+- Very anal about rullings
+- Xenophobic for America
+- Have a vested intrest in DN and are against YGOPro variants.
+- Control the YGO wikia
+- Run the YGOrgization.
+- Thier views prevent proper internationalization of the DN and YGOPro
+- Highly competitive.
+- Provide information about Leaks

 ###Minor (
 - More and more people using sims.